 Travelling to the West End when you live outside of London can seem like a mean feat.
 But we're here to reassure you that it can be done with minimal faff and on a budget, too.

-Train timetables are usually released 12 weeks in advance, so train operators put cheap train tickets on sale shortly afterwards.
-The nearer your travel date, the more expensive the train tickets will be, so be sure to snap up tickets as soon as you can.
+Train timetables are usually released 12 weeks in advance, and train operators put cheap train tickets on sale shortly afterwards.
+The nearer your travel date, the more expensive the train tickets will be, so be sure to snap up tickets as soon as possible.

 Railcards are also a great way to save a couple of quid on your travel — 1/3 of the total ticket fare to be precise.
 Find the right Railcard for you at Trainline.

-The Stalls are often considered the best seats in the house as they're on the ground floor closest to the stage.
-In a lot of West End theatres, there will be rows and rows of ground floor seats, so you can choose to be on the front row, somewhere in the middle, or right at the back; the closer you are to the stage, the pricier your seats will be.
+The Stalls are considered the best seats in the house as they're on the ground floor and closest to the stage.
+In a lot of West End theatres, there will be rows and rows of ground-floor seats, so you can choose to be on the front row, somewhere in the middle, or right at the back; the closer you are to the stage, the pricier your seats will be.

 The Dress Circle, sometimes referred to as the Royal Circle, is the next level up from the ground floor.
 The Dress Circle gives audience members an advantage as they can see what's happening across the whole stage — something that people in the stalls might not be able to do, particularly for props or characters at the back of the stage.

 Next up is the Upper Circle, also called the Grand Circle.
-This is another level up again and will be one of the cheaper theatre tickets available (unless the theatre has a Gallery/Balcony which not many of them do).
-You'll be able to see everything going on on stage, however, you may miss finer details, such as an actor's facial expression.
+This is another level up again, and will be one of the cheaper theatre tickets available (unless the theatre has a Balcony which not many of them do).
+You'll be able to see everything on the stage, however, you may miss finer details, such as an actor's facial expression.

-The cheapest seats in the house: Restricted View.
-All theatres will sell tickets for what they deem is a 'restricted view'.
+The cheapest seats in the house are Restricted View.
+All theatres will sell tickets for what they deem a 'restricted view'.
 However, as we mentioned earlier, one of our RadioTimes.com team went to see Wicked with their mum, and the supposedly 'restricted' view was anything but.
-We can't guarantee this will be the case in all theatres, though, and you may find your view restricted by a safety rail or a pillar.
+We can't guarantee this will be the case in all theatres, though, and you may find your view obstructed by a safety rail or a pillar.

 Sitting in a box is an excellent way to make your trip to the theatre even more memorable.
 Typically located on the same level as the Dress Circle, a box can be hired out for just you and your party, which means you get perks like strangers not squeezing past you to go to the loo during a dramatic moment.